 The Association acts as a unified voice for its members and ensures that issues and concerns faced by the voluntary mental healthcare sector are discussed with other care providers and responded to appropriately.
 Each Forum is working towards an improvement in services for mental health and wellbeing throughout the UK.

 Currently, the Association is an influential member of the following Boards, Forums and Partnerships:

 - Mental Health Strategic Partnership Board All Party Parliamentary Group for Mental Health (various)

 - Care Providers Alliance

 The CPA brings together all the main representative bodies for independent adult social care providers.
-MHPF is the Chair for this organisation from October 2013.
+The Association was the Chair for this organisation from October 2013.